The cohomology of biquotients via a product on the two-sided bar construction: Strong homotopy commutativity

 \begin{theorem}[Franz~{\cite[Prop.~7.2]{franz2019shc} \cite[Prop.~11.5, Thm.~11.6]{franz2019homogeneous}}] Suppose $2$ is a unit of~$\kk$.
 Then the maps $\genmap_{\aa}\colon \kk[\xx] \lt \C(\simpset)$ of \eqref{eq:genmap} are functorial modulo $\kkk$ in the sense that given a map~$\phi\: Y_\bl \lt \simpset$ of simplicial sets with polynomial cohomology and sequences $\aa$ in $\C(\simpset)$ and~$\bb$ in $\C(Y_\bl)$ representing generators of $\H(\simpset)$ and~$\H(Y_\bl)$ respectively, the left diagram of \eqref{eq:genmap-homotopy} commutes up to a \DGC homotopy $\defm{H_\phi}\: \B\H(\simpset) \lt \B\C(Y_\bl)$ whose associated twisting cochain homotopy $\h\e + t_{\C(Y_\bl)} H_\phi$ sends $\B_{\geq 1}\H(X_\bl)$ into $\kkk_{Y_\bl}$. \quation{ } Moreover $\genmap_\aa$ is multiplicative modulo $\kkk$ in the sense that $t_{\C(\simpset)} \genmap_\aa$ takes $\BB_{\geq 2}\big(\kk[\xx]\mspace{1mu}\big)$ into $\kkk_{\simpset}$ and the right diagram of \eqref{eq:genmap-homotopy} commutes up to a \DGC homotopy $\defm{H_\mu}\: \B\big(\kk[\xx]^{\ox\mn 2}\big) \lt \B\C(\simpset)$ whose associated twisting cochain homotopy $\h\e + t_{\C(\simpset)} H_\mu$ sends $\B_{\geq 1}\big(\kk[\xx]^{\ox\mn 2}\big)$ into $\kkk_{\simpset}$. \end{theorem}

-We remark that the mere existence of such homotopies, without the bound in terms of $\kkk$, is the technical heart of Munkholm's collapse result~\cite{munkholm1974emss}.
+We remark that the mere existence of such homotopies, without the bound in terms of $\kkk$, lies at the heart of Munkholm's collapse proof~\cite{munkholm1974emss}.
 To make precise our claim that there is a map $\C(BT) \lt \H(BT)$ in the other direction annihilating $\kkk$, we recall the classical construction of the simplicial classifying space:

 \begin{proposition}[See, \eg, May {\cite[\SS21]{maysimplicial}}] Let $\simpgroup$ be a simplicial group.
-Then there exists a contractible simplicial $\simpgroup$-space $\defm \simpuniversalspace \simpgroup$, functorial in $\simpgroup$ That is, if $\phi\:\simpgroup \lt \simpgrouptwo$ is a homomorphism of simplicial groups, then $\simpuniversalspace\mn \phi\: \simpuniversalspace \simpgroup \lt \simpuniversalspace \simpgrouptwo$ is $\phi$-equivariant in the sense that $(\simpuniversalspace\mn\phi)(x\.g) = (\simpuniversalspace\mn\phi)(x)\.\phi(g)$ for $x \in (\simpuniversalspace\simpgroup)_n$ and $g \in \simpgroupvar_n$.
+Then there exists a contractible simplicial $\simpgroup$-space $\defm \simpuniversalspace \simpgroup$ functorial in $\simpgroup$ That is, if $\phi\:\simpgroup \lt \simpgrouptwo$ is a homomorphism of simplicial groups, then $\simpuniversalspace\mn \phi\: \simpuniversalspace \simpgroup \lt \simpuniversalspace \simpgrouptwo$ is $\phi$-equivariant in the sense that $(\simpuniversalspace\mn\phi)(x\.g) = (\simpuniversalspace\mn\phi)(x)\.\phi(g)$ for $x \in (\simpuniversalspace\simpgroup)_n$ and $g \in \simpgroupvar_n$.
 The projection $\simpuniversalspace\simpgroup \lt \defm{\simpclassifyingspace} \simpgroup \ceq \simpuniversalspace \simpgroup / \simpgroup$ is a principal $\simpgroup$-bundle, and the base $\simpclassifyingspace\simpgroup$ is the classifying simplicial set for simplicial principal $\simpgroup$-bundles. \end{proposition}

 The promised map is then provided by the following result.

 \begin{theorem}[Franz~{\cite[Thm.~9.6, Prop.~9.7]{franz2019homogeneous}}] Let $T_\bl$ be a simplicial abelian group, pointed at $1 \in T_0$ and such that the cohomology $\H(T_\bl;\Z)$ of the normalized cochain complex $\C(T_\bl)$ is an exterior algebra on finitely many degree-$1$ generators.
 Then there exists a quasi-isomorphism $\defm\formalitymap = \formalitymap_T\: \C(\simpclassifyingspace T_\bl) \lt \H(\simpclassifyingspace T_\bl)$ of extended \HGAs, called the \defd{formality map}, which annihilates all extended \HGA operations~$F_{p,q}$ except for~$F_{1,1} = -{\cuptwo}$.
 If $2$ is a unit of~$\kk$, the formality map can be chosen so as to annihilate all $\cuptwo$-products of cocycles and such that its kernel contains the ideal $\kkk_{\simpclassifyingspace T_\bl}$ of \Cref{def:kkk}. \end{theorem}